William Holland Thomas's 20 Cherokee Bodyguard or "Life Guard"

 Lieutenant-Colonel, Comdg.
 Battalion, Thomas’ Legion

-4) The murder of Lieutenant Colonel William C. Walker in January 1864: The death of Walker is stated to have greatly altered Thomas's view of the war and underscored his initial position and pleas to protect and defend Western North Carolina.
+4) The murder of Lieutenant Colonel William C. Walker in January 1864: The death of Walker is stated to have greatly altered Thomas' view of the war and underscored his initial position and pleas to protect and defend Western North Carolina.
 Unharmed, Mrs. Walker died November 4, 1898.
 Regarding the murder of Colonel William C. Walker, the Asheville News stated: "A swift and terrible retribution will overtake the murderers."
-(Western Democrat, January 26, 1864, p.2.)
+Western Democrat, January 26, 1864, p.2.

-5) Confederate President Jefferson Davis's letter of confidence in Thomas’ Legion regarding their ability to halt the raiders and their egregious acts in Western North Carolina.
-The letter is dated Richmond, VA., January 4, 1865, O.R.
-1, Volume 46, Part II, p.
+5) Confederate President Jefferson Davis' wrote a letter of confidence in Thomas’ Legion regarding their ability to halt the raiders and their egregious acts in Western North Carolina.
+Richmond, VA., January 4, 1865, O.R., 1, Volume 46, Part II, p.
 1013.

-6) Colonel George W. Kirk conducted numerous savage raids in western North Carolina.
-On February 4, 1865, James Love’s house appears to have been singled out by Colonel George W. Kirk.
+6) Colonel George W. Kirk, particularly during Stoneman's Cavalry Raid, conducted numerous savage raids in western North Carolina.
+On February 4, 1865, Lt.
+Col. James R. Love's house appears to have been singled out by Colonel George W. Kirk.
 Kirk and a small army of 400 cavalry and 200 infantry departed Newport, Tennessee, for Waynesville.
-Kirk's Raiders (armed with Spencer repeating rifles) entered Waynesville and pillaged stores, stole numerous horses, killed about 20 men, and burned several houses, including Lt.
-Col. James R. Love's house (also the former residence of James Love's ancestor, the Revolutionary War hero Robert Love).
+Kirk's Raiders (armed with Spencer repeating rifles) entered Waynesville and pillaged stores, stole numerous horses, killed about 20 men, and burned several houses, including Love's house, which had served as the former residence of James Love's ancestor, the Revolutionary War hero Robert Love.
+(See also Stoneman's Cavalry Raid: Route Map, Civil War Murders, Depredations, Lawlessness, and Battles.)

 Next they attacked the Waynesville jail, freed the prisoners, and then burned the jail.
 Slow and impeded communication, the vastness of western North Carolina, and few “Home Guard” made it extremely difficult to defend the area.
-Once again, this activity solidified Thomas’s fears for his life.
-Thomas knew that Kirk's men, or Raiders, "were stealing every remaining horse, cow, and ox in the county, and had even sacked nearby Macon County."
-(Leona B Porter, The Franklin Press June 16, 1955)
+Once again, this activity solidified Thomas’ fears for his life.
+The Rebel colonel knew that Kirk's men, or Raiders, "were stealing every remaining horse, cow, and ox in the county, and had even sacked nearby Macon County."
+Leona B Porter, The Franklin Press.
+June 16, 1955.

 7) During the latter half of the Civil War, anarchy reigned in the mountains of North Carolina.
 The very formidable bands of desperadoes, outlaws, outliers, deserters, posses, bushwhackers and escaped Union prisoners plundered Western North Carolina.
-These facts also supported Colonel Thomas's need for a Bodyguard.
-See: Shelton Laurel MassacreCherokee County's Civil War Lawlessness and Depredations O.R., Series IV, pt.
-2, pp. 732-734, O.R., Series 1, Volume 53, pp. 324-336, and O.R., Series 1, Vol. 32, pt.
+These facts also supported Colonel Thomas' need for a Bodyguard.
+See also Shelton Laurel MassacreCherokee County's Civil War Lawlessness and Depredations; O.R., Series IV, pt.
+2, pp. 732-734; O.R., Series 1, Volume 53, pp. 324-336; and O.R., Series 1, Vol. 32, pt.
 II, pp. 610-611.

 Site search Web search